kirbysebastian/TicTacToe/README.md

 ## TODOs
 - *add some todo lists here...*
-- Make only 1 character input for players
+- BUG: Make only 1 character input for players